VaideheeBarde/Student-portal-using-OpenStack/README.md

 3.)
 Process -
 - Professor node instantiates the containers and publishes these containers to the student nodes that are enrolled in the course.
 The professor node has been assigned reseller admin privileges, thus giving the professor node privileges to generate and assign containers to other student nodes.
 The student nodes have been assigned admin privileges, hence, on creation of a container in the student's account by the professor node, the student can access that container due to the assigned admin privileges.
+- Student and professor nodes upload/delete/view objects from containers using REST API methods as described in point 1.
+To avoid ambiguity in file names, append file name with account_user_names.

 A diagram of how everything works.